 TOPEKA - Sending a student to college can be an emotional and trying time.
-Remembering to pack everything they will need while away from home is a challenge.
-So is understanding your changing insurance needs.
+Remembering to pack everything they will need while So is understanding your changing insurance needs.

-students "College across Kansas will soon be settling into a routine at their schools," said Sandy Praeger, Kansas commissioner of insurance, "but in the rush to begin the semester, students and parents shouldn't forget their insurance coverage needs."
+"College students across Kansas will soon be settling into a routine at their schools," said Sandy Praeger, Kansas commissioner of insurance, "but in the rush to begin the semester, students and parents shouldn't forget their insurance coverage needs.'

-The Kansas Insurance Department and the National Association of Insurance Commissioners offer these tips to help you review and update policies to cover your college student.
+The Kansas Insurance Department and the National Association of Insurance Commissioners offer update policies to cover your college student.